Uberi/University-Notes/MATH239/MATH239.md

 The problem is determining whether given a graph, there exists a closed walk that uses every edge exactly once.
 This was originally posed in the form of whether it is possible to cross bridges across cities and end up in the same place again, crossing each bridge exactly once.

-An **Eulerian circuit** is a closed walk thaat uses every edge exactly once.
+An **Eulerian circuit** is a closed walk that uses every edge exactly once.

 Let $G$ be a graph having an Eulerian circuit.
 Then either $G$ is connected, or there are vertices with degree 0.